puppeteer/puppeteer/docs/api/puppeteer.browser.createbrowsercontext.md

 import puppeteer from 'puppeteer';

 const browser = await puppeteer.launch();
-// Create a new incognito browser context. const context = await browser.createIncognitoBrowserContext();
+// Create a new browser context. const context = await browser.createBrowserContext();
 // Create a new page in a pristine context. const page = await context.newPage();
 // Do stuff